-The charming coastal town of Nafpaktos is an ideal place to take a weekend break from Athens.
+Here are some of the things to do in Nafpaktos, Greece.
+A charming coastal town that is an ideal place to take a weekend break from Athens.
 With a picturesque port and large Venetian castle, its relaxing atmosphere is instantly appealing.

 I recently visited Nafpaktos as part of a trip organised by Travel Bloggers Greece and Go Nafpaktia.
 The aim was for our group of bloggers to be shown the highlights of the town and surrounding area, so that we could then share what we found with our readers.
 As it happened, our trip also coincided with the anniversary celebrations of the Battle of Lepanto.
 More about that later!

 Things to do in Nafpaktos

 Here are just some of the things to do in Nafpaktos:

 - Spend time in the pretty port

 - Head to the mountains for outdoor activities

 If you are in the planning stages of putting together a road trip to see the best places in Greece, add Nafpaktos to your list!